 Make your proposals consistent with the other side’s values.
 Often in negotiation, people hold out not because a proposal is unacceptable, but simply because they want to avoid the appearance of backing down.
 If a proposal can be presented so that it seems a fair outcome, they may accept it.

 Feelings may be more important than talk, particularly in a bitter dispute.
 Recognize and understand emotions, both theirs and yours.
 Make emotions explicit–talk about them–and acknowledge them as legitimate.
 Allow the other side to let off steam, if need be.
 It may make it easier to talk rationally later.
-Listen quietly without responding to attacks and encourage the speaker to continue until he or she has said everything he/she wants to say.
-Don’t react to emotional outbursts, as it may lead to arguments which hinder negotiations.
+Listen quietly without responding to attacks and encourage the speaker to continue until they have said everything they want to say.
+Don’t react to emotional outbursts, as they may lead to arguments which hinder negotiations.

 Focus on Interests, Not Positions

 For a wise and fair solution, reconcile interests not positions.
 Behind opposed positions lie shared and compatible interests as well as conflicting ones.
 A farmer trying to buy a drill needs it to get in the wheat crop and generate income.
 The machinery dealer has an investment in the drill and needs to recover the cost of the equipment, interest on borrowed money, store overhead costs, salaries of sales persons, etc. The farmer and machinery dealer have compatible interests — the farmer would like to have the drill and the machinery dealer would like to sell it.
 Conflicts may arise when terms of an exchange are discussed.